noiseprotocol/noise_spec/noise.md

 final security properties achieved by transport payloads, so these early encryptions must be used with caution.

-In some patterns the security properties of transport payloads can vary.
+In some patterns the security properties of transport payloads can also vary.
 In particular: patterns starting with "K" or "I" have the caveat that the responder is only guaranteed "weak" forward secrecy for the transport messages it sends until it receives a transport message from the initiator.
 After receiving a